Congratulations, new Oxford University and Oxford Brookes students! We think you’ll like it here.

 Planning Your Year

 Oxford University divides the year into 3 terms of 8 weeks: Michaelmas (autumn), Hilary (spring) and Trinity (summer) University terms.
 Exam schedules vary wildly from course to course, but often there are Mods exams at the end of Trinity of the first year and Finals (very important) exams at the end of Trinity of the third year, and the second year can be the best opportunity for joining societies, putting on plays, dancing till dawn etc.

 Oxford Brookes divides the year into two long semesters, both with exams at the end of them.
 More info here.
 Again, the exam schedule will vary from course to course, but usually there’ll be exams at the end of each semester.

 Oxford is absolutely stuffed (no pun intended) with brilliant restaurants and cafés to suit every taste and budget.
 Obviously you want to save money / make friends by eating in halls or your campus' cafeterias, and cooking yourself, but sometimes you just need a good curry / steak / coffee with mates.
-Have a look at our restaurants and cafes page, which lets you search, for example, for all the pubs that serve food in East Oxford.
+Have a look at our eating out guide or our searchable restuarants and cafés list, which lets you search, for example, for all the pubs that serve food in East Oxford.

 If you know the name of the restaurant you want to find, you can search for it directly.

 Being a time-rich but cash-poor student, you can take advantage of special offers: pre-theatre deals, lunchtime offers, early dining, 'two-for-one's and so on.
 Make sure to ask about a student discount, especially when getting takeaway - check our Offers and Promotions or look for discount vouchers on Student Beans by signing up to their website.
 This is mostly for the big-name chain restaurants, but some locally-owned restaurants often have good deals on here, and Oxford is full of chain restaurants as well, so either way, the site is worth a look.